cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Cobalt Account/account-settings.md

 1. Select **Change Password**.
 1. Follow the instructions in the email that you receive to reset your password.

-If you're using Google authentication, sign in with your email and password, and then change your password.
+If you're using Google authentication (OAuth 2.0), sign in with your email and password, and then change your password.

 If you [forgot your password](/platform-deep-dive/cobalt-account/account-recovery/#forgot-your-password), you can reset it from the Sign In page.